How my cousin inspired to me to write "Unstoppable: A Song for Autism"

-This post is by Tommy Byrne who lives in Old Bridge, New Jersey with his wife, whom he just recently married in October.
+This post is by Tommy Byrne who lives in Old Bridge, New Jersey with his wife.
 He is a Coordinating Producer for the FOX News Rundown podcast featured on FOX News.
 When he isn't working, he is playing and writing songs and listening to Bruce Springsteen.
-His cousin Anthony was diagnosed with autism at about 2 and a half and is now 10.
-He credits Anthony for bringing so much joy to people’s lives on a daily basis and loves him very much.
-His hopes of writing this song is to give those who do not have a voice, that they can now be heard.

 My cousin Anthony was diagnosed at an early age.
 That was the first time in my life that I had to ask the question, “What is autism?”
 I was in my early 20’s at the time that he was diagnosed and I couldn’t quite grasp it.
 He always was very responsive as a baby.
 Then all of a sudden that stopped.
-His parents continue to this day to get him the best care in the world and have made a number of trips to Panama for stem cell treatment.
+His parents continue to this day to get him the best care available.
 With each treatment, “Unstoppable Anthony” has improved and become more verbal.
 He’s able to go to school and learn in an isolated classroom and is very smart.

 Like any kid with autism, he has his good days and bad ones, but brightens up your life whenever you are around him.
 You could be having the worst day in the world and with one big hug and a kiss, all is right in the world.
 You don’t even have to tell him that you aren’t feeling good, he knows.
 I’ve seen in person how Anthony can change people’s lives.
 Whether it’s been random hugs to strangers out at restaurants or jumping on their laps with a laugh and smile as big as the ocean.
 Anthony is a fighter and continues to amaze everyone in my family on a daily basis.
 He’s been one of the greatest things to come into our lives and I am so grateful to call him my cousin.